Laurent Le Brun's personal homepage

 Google - Munich, Germany: Software engineer

-Currently working on the main IDE used at Google, which is based on VS Code.
+Worked 3 years on the main IDE used at Google, which is based on VS Code.
 Tech lead for the IDE extensibility.

 Worked 9 years on Bazel, the build system used at Google.
 Tech lead for Bazel extension mechanism.
 Main designer of the Starlark language.